 Applicant requirements: must be college graduate (degrees in education and psychology preferred)

-Program includes: housing, 4-day intensive ESL training, trauma and behavior management training, 3 retreats to Mexico to refresh and reconnect with other teachers
+Program includes: Housing and a food stipend, 4-day intensive ESL training, trauma and behavior management training, 3 retreats to Mexico to refresh and reconnect with other teachers

-Fundraising requirement: Teachers are required to raise $2,250 to cover flight costs and in country travel
+Fundraising requirement: Teachers are required to raise $5,200 to cover flight costs, in country travel, training, and living costs.

 - What passions and skills make you a good fit to teach English in Central America with underprivileged children?
 Please include past teaching or relevant experience to the position.